CarawaysClass/carawaysclass.github.io/boilerplate/instructor-guidelines-bp.md

 ### Emailing Your Instructor
-Slack is always your best choice in communicating with me, but there may be instances where you wish to email me.
-If you choose to use email, be sure to include your name, course name, and course number in the email.
-If you do not fully identify yourself and course info, I will likely not reply.
-Keep the body of your message brief, and to-the-point.
+Slack is always your best choice in communicating with me, but there may be instances where you need to email me.
+In these instances, be sure to include your name, course name, and course number in the email.
+If you do not fully identify yourself and the course, I will likely not reply.
+Keep the body of your message brief and to-the-point.
 Here is an example of a good email:

 > Professor Caraway:

->I am Angela Ford from your BCIS 1305 (Business Computer Apps) class, and I have a question about this week’s assignment.
-I thought that we needed to complete both sections, am I correct?
+>I am Angela Ford from your BCIS 1305 (Business Computer Apps) class.
+I am having difficulty accessing our Slack class site.
 Can you please help me?

 >Angela Ford